giellalt/giellalt.github.io/LanguageModels.md

 # Grouped according to maturity of the resources

+The maturity level is taken from a GitHub topic on each repo, one of: `maturity-prod`, `maturity-beta`, `maturity-alpha` and `maturity-exper`.

 {% assign lang_repos = site.github.public_repositories|jsonify %}

 ## Production language resources [![Maturity: Production](https://img.shields.io/badge/Maturity-Production-brightgreen.svg)](MaturityClassification.html)